 Add Water, Then Stir

-Most adobe construction today follows many of the same principles used since the 9th century B.C. -- that is, make mud bricks and leave them out to dry.
-Some brick-makers use variations: They use artificial heat rather than the sun to dry the bricks, or pour the adobe mixture into larger molds rather than making individual bricks.
+Adobe construction today follows many of the same principles used since the ninth century B.C.
+Some brick-makers use variations: They use artificial heat rather than the sun to dry the bricks, or they pour the adobe mixture into larger molds rather than making individual bricks.
 Others add cement, asphalt or other substances to make the bricks stronger.
-But bricks that have been dried by fire or that have additives don't have the same appearance and texture as those made in the traditional ways.
-If you don't want to do it yourself, you can buy ready-made bricks.
+But bricks that have been dried by fire or that have additives don't have the same appearance and texture as those made in the traditional way.

 Here's how adobe bricks are made:

 - Sand and clay are mixed with water.

 - Straw or grass (and sometimes manure) is usually added.
 This helps the mud shrink into uniform brick shapes as it dries.

 - The mud mixture is put into wooden forms and leveled by hand.
 You can make them any size or shape you want, but they should be easy to move by hand.

 - The bricks are removed from the forms and laid onto a surface in the sun that's covered with straw or grass.

 - After they have dried for a few days, the bricks are set on their edges for at least four weeks of air-drying.

 Here's the basic method for building with adobe bricks: